finotes/finotes.github.io/_posts/2018-02-09-kotlin-docs.md

         }
 ```
 You may use the OkHttpStack() from the following [github gist](https://gist.github.com/arvi/f1a0d2a812650c546223642856afe1e9)
-OkHttp3Client() is a custom class that finotes provides, if the fi.notes SDK is connected then it will be auto imported.
+OkHttp3Client() is a custom class that finotes provides, if the Finotes SDK is connected then it will be auto imported.

 ##### Retrofit
 Adding OkHttp3Client to Retrofit is straight forward, Just call .client() in Retrofit.Builder()